 The interim final WIFIA implementation rule, Credit Assistance for Water Infrastructure Projects, was signed by EPA on December 6, 2016, and establishes the guidelines for the WIFIA program and the process by which EPA will administer credit assistance.

-The proposed Fees for Water Infrastructure Project Applications under WIFIA was also signed by EPA on December 6, 2016, and proposes to establish fees related to the provision of federal credit assistance under WIFIA.
+The final fee rule, Fees for Water Infrastructure Project Applications under WIFIA, was signed by EPA on June 19, 2017, and establishes the fees related to the provision of federal credit assistance under WIFIA.

 EPA’s WIFIA program hosts webinars and information sessions for prospective borrowers to foster a greater understanding of the WIFIA program requirements and pave the way for successful applications to the program.

 - What is the best way to stay informed about the WIFIA program?

 To receive updates about the WIFIA program, sign-up and select “Finance and Funding.”